drlippman/IMathAS-Extras/README.md

 [example chat application](http://socket.io/get-started/chat/).
 Follow those procedures to set up the framework.
 Specifically:
 * Create the package.json as it describes
-* npm install express
+* npm install express, socket.io
-* npm install socket.io
+* you may also need to npm install crypto
 * Use the index.js from this repo

 To keep the server running in the background, you'll need to set up some kind